Thunderstorm statistics in 2023

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-Thunderstorms are a regular occurrence in many states, but that doesn’t mean they can’t result in serious property damage.
-According to the Insurance Information Institute, thunderstorms caused around $27 million in property damage in 2019 alone.
+Thunderstorms are a regular occurrence in many states that can result in serious property damage.
+According to the Insurance Information Institute, thunderstorms with lightning caused around $950 million in property damage in 2022 alone.
+[1]

-Thunderstorms can also go hand-in-hand with other costly and dangerous natural hazards, like tornadoes, hail storms, and lighting strikes.
-We broke down the facts and figures surrounding thunderstorms nationwide so homeowners can know what to look out for, and what they need to do to ensure they’re protected.
+Thunderstorms can also go hand in hand with other costly and dangerous natural hazards, like tornadoes, hail storms, and lighting strikes.
+We broke down the facts and figures surrounding thunderstorms nationwide so homeowners can know what to look out for, and what types of home insurance coverage they need to ensure they’re protected.

 Thunderstorms by the numbers